|

 hallucinogenica (a highly combustible mixture of narcotics and electronics),

-Johnson forged a swirling din of pounding, hypnotic rhythms, dusky-yet-heroic
+del rey forged a swirling din of pounding, hypnotic rhythms, heroic

 harmony, and snaking, angular melodies.
 That is, until they were